Abhishek0697/starter-academic/content/home/accomplishments.md

 weight: 50

 design:
-  columns: '1'
+  columns: '2'
-  view: '3'
+  view: '1'

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-#title: 'Accomplish&shy;ments'
+title: 'Accomplish&shy;ments'
-title: 'Accomplishments'
+# title: 'Accomplishments'
-subtitle: Certifications
+# subtitle: Certifications

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format